sourcegraph/about/blogposts/2021/introducing-search-contexts.md

 The list goes on!
 You can add multiple repositories easily to each search context, so get creative.

 For questions about or support with upgrading to search contexts, please reach out to your CE or [support@sourcegraph.com](mailto:support@sourcegraph.com).
+Also not that going forward, search contexts will only be available for enterprise customers; if you are currently using Sourcegraph OSS, you will need to become an enterprise customer to use this feature.

 ---